jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `app_chart_scatter.rs` - An example of creating scatter charts using the rust_xlsxwriter library.

+* `app_chart_secondary_axis.rs` - An example of creating an Excel Line chart with a secondary axis using the rust_xlsxwriter library.

 * `app_chart_stock.rs` - An example of creating Stock charts using the rust_xlsxwriter library.
 Note, Volume variants of the Excel stock charts